 - I collect and recycle small containers.
 Nylon stockings make good ultra-light bags and can be used as a cord or compression fabric.

-- For touring hikes, I have invested in specific ultra-light equipment that is a bit expensive but durable, e.g., titanium cooking set in which my alcohol/wood stove can fit, down sleeping bag, inflatable hiking mat.
+- For touring hikes, I have invested in specific ultra-light equipment that is a bit expensive but durable, e.g., a titanium cooking set in which my alcohol/wood stove can fit, a down sleeping bag, inflatable hiking mat.

 I always keep these clothes clean so as not to dirty the inside of my sleeping bag and to avoid sleeping in a bag sheet (I hate twisting myself inside, and it weighs less).

 Look where you come from to find out where you’re going